Volunteer Opportunities at St. Vincent de Paul

 (November and December) During the colder months, St. Vincent de Paul has 2 coat distributions to help provide warm and weather appropriate coats for our neighbors in need.
 Volunteers will sort and hang coats and help people pick and choose the one they want.

 (December) The Christmas Angels Toy program is a one-day event held at our Liz Carter Outreach Center in the West End.
 Parents “shop” for gifts for their families while volunteers engage children through holiday crafts and activities.
 Volunteers can help by volunteering during the event or before to help set-up the toys.

-(December) Fulfill a child’s wish list by adopting a family this Christmas.
-Volunteers will receive a list of a family’s Christmas wishes and then go Christmas shopping for your adopted family.
+(December) Fulfill a child's wish list by adopting a family this Christmas.
+Volunteers will receive a list of a family’s Christmas wishes and then go Christmas shopping for your selected family.
 Volunteers can also help out by working on one of our two distribution days, receiving gifts from donors and handing them out to the adopted families.